tanyasinghp/BlockBay-Nozama/README.md

 ---

-🤝 Contributing
+## 🤝 Contributing
 git checkout -b feature/my-feature git commit -m "Add new feature" git push origin feature/my-feature

+---

-👥 Contributors
+## 👥 Contributors

-Special thanks to the original development team behind the academic prototype.
+Special thanks to the original development team and all contributors behind the project.

+---

-📄 License
+## 📄 License

 This project is licensed under the MIT License.
 See LICENSE for full details.